Agile Enablers (Types & Examples)

 Implementation

-The team uses sticky notes and markers to create the Kanban board and set up a schedule for the daily stand-up meetings.
+The team uses sticky notes and markers to create the Kanban board and schedule the daily stand-up meetings.
 They also establish guidelines for tasks.

 • Enabler architecture: The team could describe the overall structure and organization of the Kanban board, including the different columns and how they are used, as well as the process for adding and moving tasks.
 They might also discuss how the Kanban board fits into the larger Agile development process and how it aligns with the team’s overall architecture.